Cap (song): Music and lyrics

 "Cap" is a hip hop and trap song.
 Offset performs the first verse, while KSI performs both the chorus and the second verse, with an auto-tune-heavy delivery.
 In the song, KSI addresses fake people and those who have deceived him in the past, with lyrics including, "I can tell the fake from the fraud" and "I can't be no friends with no cap".
 Speaking to Genius about the inspiration for "Cap", KSI explained, "I wrote 'Cap' about certain people in my life; people who have back-stabbed me; people who are snakey with their movements."
 KSI continued, "I'm pretty good at spotting what their true agendas are... [because] I've been fucked over in the past."

 Critical reception

 "Cap" was met with mixed reviews from music critics.
 In his review, Anthony Fantano of The Needle Drop criticised KSI for "really abusing the auto-tune" on "Cap".
-Fantano highlighted that the track's sound was evidently inspired by that of American rapper Travis Scott and he consequently accused KSI of "blatantly ripping off Travis Scott" on "Cap".
+Fantano highlighted that the track's sound was evidently inspired by that of American rapper Travis Scott and consequently accusing KSI of "blatantly ripping off Travis Scott" on "Cap".
 Nevertheless, Fantano acknowledged that the song should "catch on because 'cap' and 'no cap' are such popular slang terms right now".
 Writing for Metro, Louise Griffin remarked that Offset is an "iconic feature" for KSI.
 In her review of Dissimulation (2020) for The Guardian, Kitty Empire acclaimed that "KSI just about holds his own against Offset on 'Cap'".